 Dr. Robert Kertzer developed the University of New Hampshire Cardiac Rehabilitation Program in 1978.
 Dr. Kertzer, who lived a long and active life, was a trained Exercise Scientist and avid reader of literature related to exercise and cardiac disease.
 He was convinced that the optimal treatment for cardiac disease was activity and was not bed rest.
 Therefore, in collaboration with Dr. Gladstone, an exercise program for cardiac patients opened its doors on campus.
 This program was the first of its kind in the state of New Hampshire and it became the model from which all other cardiac exercise programs in the state would be based.

 Individuals are encouraged to walk (or jog if appropriate) for at least 20 of the 45 minutes.
 Additional activities include cycling, rowing, treadmill walking or jogging, stair stepping, or cross-country skiing on stationary equipment.
-Also, individuals are encouraged to perform strength-building exercises using Nautilus and free weight equipment or resistance bands in the fitness center.
-All activities are individually prescribed and participants are monitored by staff.
+Also, individuals are encouraged to perform strength-building exercises using Nautilus, free weight equipment, or resistance bands in the fitness center.
+All activities are individually prescribed, and participants at in-person sessions are monitored by staff.

 You and your physician can be updated on your progress as requested.
 Yearly treadmill tests are encouraged and can be performed by your cardiologist, personal physician, or by the Exercise Science faculty.

 The UNH Cardiac Rehabilitation Program runs in tandem with the Cardiac Prevention Program.
 These clinical cardiac programs are also a training site for UNH graduate and undergraduate students in Exercise Science.
-Students perform duties in the program and report to the Program Director.
-We also publish a bi-annual newsletter and provide periodic presentations, have a collection of virtual videos that are accessible to all clients, and we host student-led seminars on various scientific topics.
+Senior level students perform duties in the program and report to the Program Director.
+As part of the remote programming, we publish bi-weekly Blog/Newsletters, provide periodic presentations, have a collection of virtual videos that are accessible to all clients, and we host student-led seminars on various scientific topics.

 Who is the Program For?